UNDERGRADUATE

 .

-Ministry of National Education (MEN) Resolution no. 2557 February 23, 2017 (valid for six years).
+• High-Quality accreditation: Ministry of National Education (MEN) Resolution no. 2557 dated February 23, 2017 with a validity of six years.

-International Accreditation: Internationally accredited by the non-profit non-governmental organization ABET (Accreditation Board for Engineering and Technology).
+• International Accreditation: Internationally accredited by the non-profit non-governmental organization ABET (Accreditation Board for Engineering and Technology).

 Follow these steps for more information: